The Geometry of Reasoning: Flowing Logics in Representation Space: Introduction

 A seminal recent work~\cite{modell2025origins} formalizes the notion that learned representations in LLMs lie on low-dimensional concept manifolds.
 Building on this view, we hypothesize that reasoning unfolds as a trajectory, potentially a flow, along such manifolds.
 To explore this idea, we draw on classical tools from differential geometry~\cite{menger1928untersuchungen,hicks1965notes,guggenheimer2012differential,do2016differential} and propose a novel geometric framework for analyzing reasoning dynamics in language models.
 Concretely, we view reasoning as a context-cumulative trajectory in embedding space: at each step, the reasoning prefix is extended, and the model’s representation is recorded to trace the evolving flow (\cref{fig:reasoning_flow_3d,fig:reasoning_flow_2d}).
 Our results suggest that LLM reasoning is not merely a random walk on graphs~\cite{wang2024understanding,minegishi2025topology}.
 At the isolated embedding level, trajectories exhibit stochasticity reminiscent of graph-based views; however, when viewed cumulatively, a structured flow emerges on a low-dimensional concept manifold, where local velocities are governed by logical operations.
 To the best of our knowledge, this is the first work to formalize and empirically validate such a dynamical perspective, offering quantitative evidence together with broad insights and implications.
 We further rigorously define and formalize concept, logic, and representation spaces (\cref{fig:mapping}), and relate them through carefully designed experiments.
+See the full theoretical definitions of flow, velocity, curvature, and the associated spaces in \cref{sec:reasoning_flow}.

 From Aristotle’s syllogistics to Frege’s predicate calculus and modern math foundations \cite{bochenski1961history,copi2016introduction,enderton2001mathematical}, formal logic isolates validity as form independent of content.
 Wittgenstein’s \emph{Tractatus} sharpened this view—“the world is the totality of facts, not of things” \cite{wittgenstein1922tractatus}—underscoring logical form as the substrate of language and reality.
 In this spirit, we treat logic as a carrier-invariant skeleton of reasoning and test whether LLMs, trained on massive corpora, have internalized such structural invariants on the embedding manifold, effectively rediscovering in data the universal logic that took humans two millennia to formalize.
 We deliberately construct a dataset that isolates formal logic from its semantic carriers (e.g., topics and languages) to validate our geometric perspective.